Margo Stilley

 Margo Stilley (born November 20, 1982) is an American actress, having had roles in How to Lose Friends & Alienate People (2008), Marple: Murder Is Easy and Hippie Hippie Shake (2009), The Trip (2010), and The Royals (2016).
 She is most remembered for appearing in her debut film 9 Songs (2004), which has been described as the most sexually explicit mainstream film ever produced in the United Kingdom.

 Early life and education

 Stilley was born in Conway, South Carolina, and grew up between there and Swansboro, North Carolina.
-She was raised in a strict Baptist household in North America's Bible Belt.
+She was raised in a strict Baptist household.
 The day she turned 16 years of age, she moved out of her family home and lived on her own.
 She put herself through high school working as a telemarketer and a lifeguard until she graduated a year early from Conway High School with honors in art and history.
 She was voted "The Funniest" in the class of 2000.
 Stilley has been a long time supporter of hands-on charitable acts.
 In high school, she volunteered at local nursing homes feeding and reading to the elderly.
 She was offered a full scholarship to Savannah College of Art and Design, which she declined.